-While I’m proud of my Floridian heritage (haha), there’s no doubt that my heart belongs on the west coast.
-I’m completely in LOVE with the food culture in my new California home.
+While I’m proud of my Floridian heritage (ha), there’s no doubt that my heart belongs on the west coast.
+I’m completely in love with the food culture in my new California home.
 The most gorgeous produce is both cheap and plentiful.
 The bulk bins overfloweth with every healthy ingredient.
-It’s really locavorism at its finest.
+It’s paradise for locavores.

 Since we’ve already been talking about planning ahead for our meals, let’s convert all those good vibrations into a make-ahead breakfast fit for a California king!Continue reading “Steel-Cut Muesli, California-Style”

-So, I have a thing for steel-cut oats.
+I have a thing for steel-cut oats.
 These are the coarsely chopped oat groats that cook up with a nutty flavor and chewy/creamy texture.
-While I’m a long-time oat devotee (all varieties have the same fiber and protein-packed benefits), I had always stuck with the “old fashioned” rolled oats.
+While I’m a long-time oat devotee, I had mostly only cooked with “old fashioned” rolled oats.
 I was stuck on the idea that they were the only way I could be guaranteed a bowl of hot oats in three minutes flat, and was convinced that the esteemed steel-cuts were only attainable for those willing to postpone breakfast in favor of 30 minutes of tending the stove.
 What I know now, is that steel-cut oats are perfect for reheating – seriously, good as new!
 We can cook up a mega-batch, refrigerate, and supply our healthy breakfast habits for a whole week.

 Of course, no man can breakfast on porridge alone… sometimes the occasion* calls for pancakes.
 Back when I used to buy rolled oats on the regular, I hardly ever made a batch of pancakes without throwing a couple handfuls of oats into the batter.
 But now that my pantry is stocked with steel-cut (which I feared could break my teeth if given the same treatment), the oat pancake fix called for some creativity.Continue reading “Steel-Cut Oat Pancakes”